honypof/Getting-and-Cleaning-Data-Course-Project/README.md

 and a folder.

-* "UCI HAR Dataset" --- Data for the project. it was downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "here").
+* "UCI HAR Dataset" --- Data for the project.
+It was downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "here").
 Please read "README.txt" in the folder for detail.

 ### Expranation about "run_analysis.R"